 The National Marine Debris Monitoring Program (NMDMP) was developed to provide statistical and policy assessment information related to marine debris.
 More specifically, NMDMP was developed to standardize marine debris data collection in the United States by using a scientifically valid protocol to determine marine debris status and trends.
 In 2010, EPA produced a summary of the lessons learned from this study.

-The EMPACT Beaches Project: Results from a Study on Microbiological Monitoring in Recreational Waters (2005) (PDF) (85 pp, 2 MB, About PDF)
+The EMPACT Beaches Project: Results from a Study on Microbiological Monitoring in Recreational Waters (2005) (PDF)

 The EMPACT Beaches Project examined five beach environments to determine the factors that most influence the measurement of beach water quality.
 The objective of this study was to improve monitoring of recreational water for microbial indicator levels to make public health protection for beach goers more effective.

-Assessing and Monitoring Floatable Debris (2002)
+Assessing and Monitoring Floatable Debris (pdf)

 The Assessing and Monitoring Floatable Debris report is designed to assist states, tribes, and local governments in developing their own assessment and monitoring programs for floatable debris in coastal recreation waters.
 This document provides examples of monitoring and assessment programs that have been established in the United States.

 As a requirement of the BEACH Act, EPA conducted several new studies associated with pathogens and human health.
 Research related to monitoring can be accessed from the list of studies contained under the “Research” on Scientific Workshops and Research page.